weiping-playnext/Zenject/Documentation/Signals.md

         Container.Bind<Greeter>().AsSingle();

         Container.BindSignal<UserJoinedSignal>()
-            .ToMethod<Greeter>((x, s) => x.SayHello(s.Username)).FromResolve();
+            .ToMethod<Greeter>(x => x.SayHello).FromResolve();

         Container.BindInterfacesTo<GameInitializer>().AsSingle();
     }
 }
 ```

-To run, just create copy and paste the code above into a new file named GameInstaller then create an empty scene with a new scene context and attach the new installer.
+To run, just create copy and paste the code above into a new file named `GameInstaller` then create an empty scene with a new scene context and attach the new installer.

 There are several ways of creating signal handlers.
 Another approach would be the following